opencomputeproject/SAI/doc/spec.md

 drives, SRAM, embedded DRAM, ferro-electric memory, and polymer memory)) and/or health-related and medical technology.
 IMPLEMENTATION OF THESE TECHNOLOGIES MAY BE SUBJECT TO THEIR OWN LEGAL TERMS.

 # Introduction
-This specification defines a Switch Abstraction Interface (SAI) for forwarding elements, such as switching ASICs, NPU and software switch.
-The SAI API is designed to provide a vendor-independent way of controlling forwarding elements like hardware ASIC or NPU in a uniform manner.
-This specification also allows exposing vendor-specific functionality and extensions to existing features.
+This specification defines a Switch Abstraction Interface (SAI) for a forwarding elements, such as a switching ASIC, an NPU or a software switch.
+The SAI API is designed to provide a vendor-independent way of controlling forwarding elements in a uniform manner.
+This specification also allows exposure of vendor-specific functionality and extensions to existing features.

 # Intended audience
 This document is intended primarily for the programmers who plan to use, develop or extend the SAI.